City of Whiting 2023 Scholarship

 About the Scholarship

 The City of Whiting Scholarship was instituted in 2009 as the result of a partnership among elected Whiting officials, the BP Foundation, the Whiting Community Improvement Fund and the Whiting-Robertsdale Community Improvement Corporation.
-The Scholarship is funded through private donations and the City of Whiting’s share of Lake County Gaming Funds.
-Lake-Park Development, the development firm constructing the new homes on Center Street, is also now making a contribution to the scholarship fund for each new home that is built.
+The Scholarship is funded through private donations and donations from the City of Whiting.
+Lake Park Development donated to the fund as the new Center Street housing development progressed.
+In 2021 the Ronald F. Plewniak Family endowed a restricted scholarship for an Engineering Student.
+Eligibility for this scholarship has been expanded for 2023.
 The Scholarship is open to graduating high school seniors who are the legal dependents of residents who own and occupy a home in Whiting.

 To maintain eligibility, students must demonstrate that they are classified by the institution they attend as full-time and must maintain a 3.0 (on a 4.0 scale) GPA.
 Students are required to submit their grades to the City of Whiting Clerk-Treasurer’s Office at the end of each academic year and are to openly communicate any changes in their scholastic involvement.
 If a student fails to meet any of the outlined conditions, the Scholarship may be terminated at the discretion of the Committee.
 The Committee may also consider exemptions to these conditions if extraordinary circumstances warrant it.